raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 either end may unilaterally send DSO messages at any time, and therefore either client or server may be the initiator of a message.

 From this point on it is considered that a "DSO session" is in progress.
-Clients and servers should behave as described in this specification with regard to inactivity timeouts and connection close, not as prescribed in {{!RFC7766}}.
+Clients and servers should behave as described in this specification with regard to inactivity timeouts and connection close, not as prescribed in the previous specification for DNS over TCP {{!RFC7766}}.

 ### Middle-box Considerations